chlazaris/Rotation_3/lab_book/markdown_labbook.md

 I checked the number of lines of the chromosome vector file and that of the input matrices (they all have 3033 which seems to be right given that the resolution is 1MB.
 However the 1024kb vector that Aris has created has more lines...)

 The numbers of the chromosomes appear correct on the matrix that is used as input for the production of the boxplot.
 However only the first one of the correlations appears.
 So, there must be something wrong with the input matrices.
 Is the **write.table** that I use to output the vector and the matrix wrong or I have simply generated the matrices incorrectly in the first place?

+**Tuesday 1st April 2014**

+**Solving the problem with the code used to analyze the data that Ming Hu provided (HindIII and NcoI Hi-C data (1MB resolution))**

+I found the problem in the **HiC_matrix.R** script.
+Instead of looping over all the elements of the chromosome vector (c), I was previously looping over just the first one.
+I corrected the code and I submitted the revised version to my repository on GitHub (in order to have a safe copy in a location other than the cluster).
+Before finding this problem, I tested the matrices which had no missing elements using the commands shown below.
+I was getting NA correlations because the standard deviations were equal to zero (all the matrices except for the one for chromosome 1 were full of zeros).

+All the data from Hu Ming (HiC data from the Lieberman-Aiden 2009 paper for both enzymes HindIII and NcoI - 1MB resolution) can be found in the **contact_matrix** directory on my Phoenix account.
+I analyzed only the *cis* data and the corresponding histogram can be seen below.

+The Spearman correlation seems increased compared to what I have found previously (using the individual replicates) but I do not know how they combined the data in only two sets.